 We want to ensure that girls in villages like Sogoti are protected from FGM and forced marriage.
 Rhobi wants an activist in each village that girls at risk can turn to, and each of these places clearly labelled on a map, with a contact number.
 Then girls in danger can more easily be directed to people who will help them, and be found easily by safe house staff.

-We have started the map – please join us to complete it here.. and help protect girls like Javita.
+Please join us at Crowd2Map.. and help protect girls like Javita.